csirikak/homebridge-molekule/README.md

 # homebridge-molekule
 A Homebridge Plugin for Molekule Air Purifiers.
-Tested on the Air Mini.
 Once you install this plugin you can say:
 ```
 Hey Siri, what's the status of the Air Purifier Filter?
 Hey Siri, set the speed of the Molekule to 60%.
+Hey Siri, what's the air quality in the Living Room?
 ```
 ## Installation
 Search for Molekule under Plugins in the Homebridge UI.